arcs-njit-edu/docs/docs/Software/programming/python/conda.md

 !!! warning

     Please note that you may need to create multiple Conda environments, as some packages may not work in a single environment.
-For example, if you want to install PyTorch and TensorFlow, it's advisibale to create seaprate environment as sometimes both packages in a single environment can cause error.
+For example, if you want to install PyTorch and TensorFlow, it's advisibale to create seaprate environments as sometimes both packages in a single environment can cause error.
 To create another environment make sure to deactivate    previous environmrnt by using `conda deactivate` command.

 ### Examples
 Here, we provide instructions on how to use `conda` to install application